 Ease of Application

 Models must be chosen within the abilities of the users to understand them and within the time allowed for using them.
 This will enable management to properly interpret the results.
 The simplicity of handling the method matters in the selection of the method.

 Methods & Techniques of Demand Forecasting

-The choice is complicated because each situation might require a different method.
+The choice of choosing techniques of demand forecasting is complicated because each situation might require a different method.
 Management should be aware of the factors favouring one method over another in a given demand-forecasting situation.

 A few important survey methods:

 A firm can ask consumers, what and how much they are planning to buy at various prices of the product for the forthcoming time period, usually a year.